 Iceland - Day 4 : Elmstrur and Alftavatn

-I woke up at 6:20, clearly not used to the Iceland time zone.
-I started with my breakfast of 150 grams of granola.
-That wasn't a huge amount but enough to not be hungry.
-When most people were just getting up I went on my way.
-The surroundings were different from yesterday, with a lot of green hills.
+I woke up at 6:20, clearly not adjusted yet to Icelandic time.
+I ate my breakfast of 150 grams of granola.
+That wasn't a huge amount, but enough to not be hungry.
+When most people were just waking up I already started walking.
+The surroundings were very different from the day before, with a lot of green hills.

 After two hours I still hadn't seen anyone.
 It was pretty cool to be all alone in such a vast valley.

 I turned a corner and entered a beautiful valley with a river, although it was a bit cloudy.
 I took a break at a waterfall.

 Three hours later I saw the first people off the day.
 A bit later I had to cross another ice cold river.
 A group of people arrived, followed by their own support car.
 That must be very peaceful...
 According to my thermometer the water was 9 degrees, but it felt a lot colder due to the strong current.

 One of the many rivers and moss covered hills along the way